 - allocation of sales, customers, territories or markets;

-- fixing, limiting or otherwise controlling production/supply; and
+- fixing, limiting or otherwise controlling production and supply; and

 - bid rigging.

-The new regime is economy-wide and extraterritorial in scope.
+The CO is applicable economy-wide and is extraterritorial in scope.
 Conduct that has an effect in Hong Kong will be caught, even if the undertaking concerned or the relevant conduct engaged in is outside of Hong Kong.